 Tissue for DNA analysis can be collected from towards the outer margin of the ear with a 3 mm diameter biopsy punch.
-If animals are being ear tagged, the small plug of tissue generated provides an excellent sample for DNA analysis.
+If animals are being ear tagged, the small plug of tissue generated provides an excellent of the plug for DNA analysis.

-Faecal pellets can often be collected fresh from the holding bag or from beneath the tree where the animal was caught.
+Faecal pellets can often be collected fresh from the holding bag or from beneath the tree where the mimal was caught.

 Anaesthesia should only be performed by trained personnel.
-Koalas can be sedated with Zoletil® (tiletamine/zolazepam 5-7 mg/kg body weight) or Alfaxan® (5 mg/kg body weight) injected IM into a hind leg.
-Gaseous anaesthesia can be achieved using isoflurane in oxygen (5% for induction, 1-2% for maintenance), with an oxygen flow rate of 1 L/minute.
-If anaesthetised or sedated in the field, koalas must be held until they are fully awake and competent to climb.
-There have been no pharmacokinetic studies on any analgesics for this species, thus if pain relief is required you must seek expert veterinary advice (e.g. zoo or wildlife veterinarian).
+Koalas can be sedated with Zoletil® (tiletamine/ zolazepam 5-7 mg/kg body weight) or Alfaxan® (5 mg/kg body weight) injected in into a hind leg.
+Gaseous anaesthesia can be achieved using isoflurane in oxygen (5% for induction, 1-3% for maintenance), with an oxygen flow rate of 1 L/minute.
+If anaesthetised or sedated in the field, koaks must be held until they are fully awake and competent to climb.
+There have been no pharmacokitetic studies on any analgesics for this species, thus if pain relief is required you must seek expert veterinant advice (e.g. zoo or wildlife veterinarian).